MrRobinOfficial/Guide-UnrealEngine/sections/common_issues.md

 }
 ```

+##### Class scope

-2. **Class scope**: A variable is in the class scope, if it's declared inside a class.
+A variable is in the class scope, if it's declared inside a class.
 The variable is only accessible inside that class, and not outside of it.

 For an example: